parkin/pypore/README.md

-# This is my README
+# Running
+To run, in shell do './eventanalysis'